zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

 from servers to meeting rooms to virtual machines to software licenses.

 This feature is **optional**; if you don't see it in the ticket view, that means your administrator hasn't enabled it yet.
-Administrators can learn more :admin-docs:`here </system/integrations/i-doit.html>`.
+Administrators can learn more in the :admin-docs:`i-doit integration documentation </system/integrations/i-doit.html>`.

 If your company is using i-doit, ask your administrator / IT personnel to give you a tour.
 If your organization isn't already using i-doit, this guide is